LeoDJ/LeoDJ-kicad/README.md

 They are not sorted in any way, because I don't have that many yet.

 ## Installation
-You have to add the path to `LeoDJ-kicad\LeoDJ-kicad.3dshapes` as an environment variable named `LeoDJ_3D` for to 3D models to load.
+You have to add the path to `LeoDJ-kicad\LeoDJ-kicad.3dshapes` as an environment variable named `LeoDJ_3D` for the 3D models to load.

 ## Symbols